Dynamic toolset

 Fuzzy recovery is bounded on purpose: it allows up to two edit mistakes for tokens of at least three characters and suppresses weak typo matches for destructive actions.
 That helps with prompts like merje requesy list, while short terms such as mr still rely on aliases and synonyms instead of loose typo matching.

-Search accepts explain: true when the assistant needs deterministic scoring reasons.
+Find accepts explain: true when the assistant needs deterministic scoring reasons.
 The default response stays compact.
 Enabling explain does not change ranking; it only adds reasoning metadata.
 No-match searches return a small suggestions list, and curated workflows may return related_actions, such as repository.compare before analyze.release_notes.

 Example

-Section titled “Example”First, search for the action:
+Section titled “Example”First, find the action:

-{ "tool": "gitlab_search_tools", "arguments": { "query": "merge request list open authored by me project", "limit": 5 }}Then describe the selected action:
+{ "tool": "gitlab_find_action", "arguments": { "query": "merge request list open authored by me project", "limit": 5 }}Then execute it:

-{ "tool": "gitlab_execute_tool", "arguments": { "action": "merge_request.list", "params": { "project_id": "my-group/my-project", "state": "opened", "scope": "created_by_me", "per_page": 20 } }}The assistant should execute the canonical action ID returned by search or describe.
+{ "tool": "gitlab_execute_action", "arguments": { "action": "merge_request.list", "params": { "project_id": "my-group/my-project", "state": "opened", "scope": "created_by_me", "per_page": 20 } }}The assistant should execute the canonical action ID returned by find.
 Aliases are useful for discovery, but canonical IDs are the stable execution contract.

 Repair behavior